kanghui0204/IsaacLab-Arena-vln/docs/pages/workflows/gr00t_workflows.rst

 Gr00t Workflows
 ===============

-This example demonstrates how to work with **GR1 tabletop manipulation** and **G1 locomanipulation** tasks in Isaac Lab - Arena, covering the complete workflow from generating demonstrations to running closed-loop policy inference.
+This example demonstrates how to work with **GR1 manipulation** and **G1 loco-manipulation** tasks in Isaac Lab - Arena, covering the complete workflow from generating demonstrations to running closed-loop policy (GR00T N1.5) inference and evaluation.

  .. list-table::